 Concerto comes from the Latin word 'concertare' which can mean both opposing or in accord; thus indicating that the concerto carries a primary principle of orchestral parts working together or in dispute with one another.
-Emerging from the early 18th century Baroque era, the concerto is one of the most adaptable and used musical forms to date.
+Emerging from the early 18th century Baroque era, the concerto is one of the most adaptable forms to date.

 J.S.
 Bach, one of the greatest musical influences in history, was prompt to bring improvements to the form adding his own unique subtlety in writings for harpsichord, establishing the keyboard concerto a significant position within the form's future.
 Mozart too jumped in with masterful pieces in his piano concertos of the 1780s.